 MNF Viewership is Up 10 Percent Season-To-Date

-ESPN won the night among all networks, broadcast or cable, in households, viewers and all key male and adult demos (18-34, 18-49, 25-54) for the 15th straight Monday.
-Saints-Panthers was also the most-watched telecast of the night across all broadcast and cable networks among those same categories – the 14th week this season MNF has been Monday’s No. 1 show.
+ESPN won the night among all networks, broadcast or cable, in households, viewers and all key male and adult demos (18-34, 18-49, 25-54) for the 12th straight week this fall.
+Titans-Texans was also the highest-rated telecast of the night across all broadcast and cable networks among those same categories.

-- On ESPN Deportes, Saints-Panthers averaged an additional 86,000 viewers.
+- On ESPN Deportes, Titans-Texans averaged an additional 87,000 viewers.

-Local markets: In New Orleans the game delivered a 13.4 rating on ESPN and a 46.4 rating on WDSU-NBC, for a combined 59.8 rating in the market.
-In Charlotte, the game delivered a 10.3 rating on ESPN and a 16.1 rating on WJZY-FOX, for a combined 26.4 rating in the market.
+Local markets: In Nashville, the game delivered a 6.4 rating on ESPN and a 15.1 rating on WKRN-ABC, for a combined 21.5 rating in the market.
+In Houston, the game delivered a 10.7 rating on ESPN and an 18.7 rating on KTRK-ABC, for a combined 29.4 rating in the market.